hoffmangroup/segway/doc/segway.rst

 The :option:`--dont-train`\=\ *file* option specifies a file with a newline-delimited list of parameters not to train.
 By default, this includes the XXXcomp parameters.
-You are unlikely to use this unless you are building your own models by hand.
+You are unlikely to use this unless you are generating your own models manually.

 Recovery
 --------